SkyBall™ Official Rules

 Court Dimensions and Equipment

-- Court Size: 44 feet long and 20 feet wide for doubles (16 feet wide for singles)
+- Court Size: 44 feet long and 20 feet wide for singles and doubles

 - Net Height: 34 inches at the center, 36 inches at the sidelines